 In San Diego and throughout the United States, people are unjustly burned by the fault of another.
 Burn injuries are devastating to individuals and their families, and depending on the severity of the burn injury, it can cause a great deal of pain and even a loss of enjoyment of life.
 Nearly 2.4 million burn injuries are reported in the United States alone.
 One million people who withstand burn injuries will sustain permanent scars as a result of the accident.
 And tragically, between 8,000 and 12,000 of burn victims die each year in the United States.

 Beyond the physical trauma, burns can often leave the individual and their families with severe psychological suffering and emotional distress.
 It often takes years of physical therapy and medical treatment to heal severe burning.
 And even then, not all burn injuries are resolved.

 If you have been burned by the carelessness of another person or company, you have legal rights which can financial compensate you for your injury.
-Call the burn injury attorneys at the Pines Salomon Injury Lawyers at 1-858-551-2090 for a FREE consultation today.
+Call the burn injury attorneys at the Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 for a FREE consultation today.
 We will answer all of your legal questions free of charge.

 Top Causes of Burn Injuries